Joseph Breinl

 Joseph Breinl (born 5 November 1974 in Munich, Germany) is a German pianist and accompanist.

 Education

 Awarded a scholarship by the renowned Studienstiftung des Deutschen Volkes, Joseph Breinl studied solo piano in Munich with Karl-Hermann Mrongovius and Gitti Pirner.
 After graduation in Munich, Breinl continued his studies at the Conservatorium van Amsterdam working on solo piano, song accompaniment and Cembalo with Willem Brons, Rudolf Jansen and Therese de Goede.
 Breinl also worked closely with Udo Reinemann and Graham Johnson, who have both remained important musical influences in his career.

+Joseph Breinl earned a degree in economics from the FernUniversität Hagen in the fall of 2024.
+His academic focus was on monetary theory and monetary policy in economics, as well as on controlling, organization, and management theory (business administration).

 Venues

 He performed at the Munich Opera Festival, the Klavier-Festival Ruhr, the Beethovenfest Bonn, the Schubertiade Vorarlberg, the Delft Chamber Music Festival and the Schleswig-Holstein Musik Festival.

 Venues in Europe include the National Theatre Munich, the Concertgebouw Amsterdam, Wigmore Hall London, the Mozarteum Salzburg, the Théâtre des Champs-Élysées and Salle Pleyel in Paris, the Musikverein Vienna, the Stockholm Concert Hall, the Festspielhaus Baden-Baden, the La Monnaie Bruxelles, La Scala in Milan and the Palais des Beaux Arts in Brussels.

 In the United States, Breinl performed at New York's Carnegie Hall in 2006 and 2010, Washington D.C.'s Kennedy Center in 2010 and at many other venues.

 In Japan, he gave concerts at Suntory Hall and Tokyo Bunka Kaikan in Tokyo and Festival Hall, Osaka.